starstorms9/geco/README.md

 Welcome to GECO (Gene Expression Clustering Optimization), the straightforward, user friendly [Streamlit app][Streamlit] to visualize and investigate data patterns with non-linear reduced dimensionality plots.
 Although developed for bulk RNA-seq data, GECO can be used to analyze any .csv data matrix with sample names (columns) and type (rows) [type = genes, protein, any other unique ID].
 The output is an interactable and customizable T-SNE/UMAP analysis and visualization tool.
 The visualization is intended to supplement more traditional statistical differential analysis pipelines (for example DESeq2 for bulk RNA-seq) and to confirm and/or reveal new patterns.

-If questions or issues arise please contact Amber Habowski at [Habowski@uci.edu](mailto:Habowski@uci.edu).
+If questions or issues arise please contact Amber Habowski at [Habowski@uci.edu](mailto:Habowski@uci.edu) or post an issue on the github issues page [here](https://github.com/starstorms9/geco/issues).

 [GECO Video demonstration in 3 minutes][GecoVid]